EricNohara/CS-611-Assignment-3/README.md

 - Implemented Team to allow only teams to play board games rather than individual players.
 Individual players are treated as teams with only one player.
 - Implemented a method to select a random player from a given team to make the next move.
 - Implemented certain user I/O methods in BoardGame class because all board games can query a user to create teams, get the next input cell, or check if the user is done playing.
-- Rather than iterating over all cells in the board every turn to check if there is a winner, I precomputed all possible winning positions (set of (row, column) pairs) at construction of a new TicTacToe/OrderAndChaos game based on the board's dimensions and the specified win length.
-- Since OrderAndChaos is always 6x6 with win length = 5, I made the precomputed win positions static to avoid recomputing them.
+- All ConsecutivePiecesGames precompute all possible winning positions as a set of lists of (row, col) pairs based on the board's dimensions and the specified win length.
+This is done to make checking the win condition much more efficient, as the isWinner methods only need to check the precomputed positions to see if a player has won rather iterating over all cells in the board every turn.
 - If a user wants to play again, rather than a new game object being made, the board is reset along with the turn number.
 This was done to avoid recomputing winning positions unnecessarily.
 - Implemented input error checking for all user inputs.
 - If inputted, the game histories for ALL games played by the user will be exported to a data.txt file.
+- The SuperTicTacToe game will export the game history of the Super game and all TicTacToe games it contains.
+- Implemented GameInitializer class to allow easy extendibility to allow a user to choose from more games in the future.

 ---